Expanding Educational Opportunity for Every Massachusetts Student

 0 States

-have already opted in.
+are planning to opt in.
 Support crosses party lines.

 “It supports donors to give more money to our schools.
 I would be crazy not to opt in.”